Fees & Funding > Care Home Costs & Care Fees UK Average | December 2024

 For further support, you can also request a free care home shortlist.
 Our care experts will then send you a tailored list of homes matching your requirements, including location, budget and the type of care needed.

-Source: All care home data used in this article is based on Lottie's internal analysis.
-If you'd like to use this data, please credit us as the source.
+If you'd like to use this data, please credit Lottie as the source.

 Lottie matches care seekers with the best care homes for their needs.
 You can request a free care home shortlist from our care experts, who will share homes matching your budget, location and type of care needed.
 You can also search for a care home through our easy-to-use directory.